In this article

 DSO Result27 days

 In this illustrative example, it takes about 27 days on average to collect after a sale.
 These figures are purely for demonstration and are not industry benchmarks.
+To judge whether 27 days is good for that business, you would compare it against the company's own payment terms, as explained in Monk's overview of what counts as a good DSO.

 Which Inputs Affect Your DSO?